INTERNATIONAL SHAW SOCIETY

 To contribute to the fund for grants and scholarships, include donations in your membership application or renewal.
 See the membership form at https://www.shawsociety.org/ISSMembership2022.htm .
 If you give a minimum of $500, the grant the ISS gives with that can carry your name, if you wish.
 This year, for example, the ISS Grants will be named the Elizabeth and David Cayer Grant, the Roelina and Charles Berst Grant, the Claudio and Rosalie Haddad Grant, the Lori and Richard Dietrich Grant, the Robert A. Gaines Grant, and the Joseph Hassett Grant.

-APPLICATIONS for grants or scholarships for conferences or symposia:
+for grants or scholarships for Conferences or Symposia

-2.)
-SYMPOSIUM at the Shaw Festival in Niagara-on-the-Lake, Ontario: To apply for an ISS Travel Grant (help with money for travel) or a Bryden Scholarship (free lodging etc.) for the ISS Symposium in 2022 (July 22-24-25) follow the instructions below:
+B.) SYMPOSIUM at the Shaw Festival in Niagara-on-the-Lake, Ontario.
+How to apply for an ISS Travel Grant or a Bryden Scholarship for the ISS Symposium in 2022 (July 22-23-24):

-For the 2022 Symposium, Bryden Scholarships are available for free lodging for the three nights of the Symposium, free registration for the conference, and free tickets for the Shaw plays (Too True To Be Good and The Doctor’s Dilemma) offered at the Shaw Festival..
+For the 2022 Symposium, Bryden Scholarships, paid for by the Shaw Festival Theatre, are available for free lodging for the three nights of the Symposium, free registration for the conference, and free tickets for the Shaw plays (Too True To Be Good and The Doctor’s Dilemma) offered at the Shaw Festival.
 (See shawfest.com for other plays offered).
-Travel Grants (normally a maximum of $500 unless you are flying from outside North America) are available to assist “emerging scholars” in paying travel expenses not otherwise reimbursed.
+Travel Grants, paid for by the international Shaw Society (normally a maximum of $500 unless you are flying from outside North America) are available to assist “emerging scholars” in paying travel expenses not otherwise reimbursed.
 You can apply for both the Travel Grant and the Bryden Scholarship (if help with travel is needed to accept the Bryden) or you can apply for them separately.
-The deadline for applying is March 20, 2022.
-Send applications to ISS Vice President Jennifer Buckley at firstname.lastname@example.org and copy the Treasurer Michael O’Hara at email@example.com.
+The deadline for applying is February 20, 2022.
+Send applications to ISS Vice President Jennifer Buckley at email@example.com and copy the Treasurer Michael O’Hara at firstname.lastname@example.org.
 Acceptance of the Travel Grant and/or Bryden Scholarship assumes that you will attend the entire Symposium and present a paper or appear on a panel as scheduled, July 22-23-24, 2022.
 It’s highly recommended that you read first the details of the Symposium as found at https://shawsymposium2022.weebly.com/.
-Send questions to firstname.lastname@example.org.
+Send questions to email@example.com.

 The Bryden Scholarship is named after Professor Ronald Bryden, former Literary Adviser to the Shaw Festival, who was, at various times, the dramaturge to Britain’s Royal Shakespeare Company, one of England’s leading drama critics, and the head of the Graduate Centre for the Study of Drama at the University of Toronto.
 A collection of his essays entitled Shaw and his Contemporaries has been published by the Shaw Festival.

-Deadline for applications is March 20, 2022 for the Symposium
+Deadline for applications is January 28, 2022 for the Conference and February 20, 2022 for the Symposium.

 Follow the instructions below: